tobek/headsoak/notes.md

 ### todo next

+- search bar should take remaining width left by dynamic nutmeg icon and X
 - issues connecting to firebase
   - somehow listen for connection/disconnection and alert user and change cloud to red
   - maybe set some time in `push()`, and if `pushHackCounter>0` in `push()`, and if some length of time has passed (like 30s) then alert user and suggest something